Principles of Trauma Informed Practice

 • Consider the direct impact of trauma on an individual, as well as secondary difficulties that can emerge as a result of coping with trauma.

-• Better understand the impact of trauma and how and why it can lead on to long term difficulties such as addiction, mental health problems, relationship difficulties, homelessness, inequalities and re-traumatisation.
+• Better understand the impact of trauma.
+How and why it can lead on to long term difficulties such as addiction, mental health problems, relationship difficulties, homelessness, inequalities and re-traumatisation.

 • Learn about the core aspects of trauma informed principals and best practice.